 Carol of the Bells by the Transiberian Orchestra-Light routine

-The BIG Winter Songs List Database
+🍭 The BIG Database for Winter Songs

 The database includes title, composer, link, origin, language, and genre/subjects that include Christmas, Thanksgiving, Diwali, Hanukkah, Lights, Peace, Posados, Reindeer, Kwanzaa, Santa, Snow, Winter, and more.

-What Are Some Ideas for a Schoolwide Winter Sing-Along?
+🍭 What Are Some Ideas for a Schoolwide Winter Sing-Along?

 A simple and engaging way to bring the whole school together without a traditional holiday program is to host a winter sing-along or grade-level showcase.
 Each class can lead one or two songs, connected by short, kid-friendly verses that introduce each piece and create a cohesive flow.
 The songs can have a theme but don’t have to have one.

-Time-Saving Tricks for a Sing-Along
+Time-Saving Tricks for a Sing Along

 - use AI to write the poem